 Club Cabs have auxiliary rear doors that swing open nearly 180 degrees.

 Quad Cabs feature four huge doors; the rear doors open out to nearly 90 degrees, so ingress and egress are very good.
-Quad Cab interiors are roomy.
-By making the Dakota larger, Dodge expanded the Quad Cab interior to nearly 56 cubic feet.
+Quad Cab interiors are roomy, with over 102 cubic feet of passenger space.
 The rear seats are deliberately stepped up on their bases so that rear-seat occupants can see out more easily, and they are split into 40/20/40 folding sections with two rear cupholders.
-Rear-seat room is generous for family use, with 33 cubic feet of storage behind the rear seat.
+Rear-seat room is generous for family use, with 37 cubic feet of storage behind the rear seat.
 A center console and lots of cubbyholes provide space to stash stuff.

 Dakota's rack-and-pinion power steering is a bit over-assisted for our taste, but the chunky steering wheel feels great in the hands.
 The truck tracks extremely well, responds quickly to inputs, and stays hunkered down during mountain road playtime.
 Its 265/70R16 B.F.
 Goodrich Wrangler tires gripped corners yet were quiet at highway speeds, adding a measure of plushness to the ride quality that we really appreciated.
 We liked the ride and handling, though like all pickup trucks it can get choppy over small, high-intensity bumps and ruts.

 The Dakota comes with rear-wheel anti-lock brakes as standard safety equipment, but four-wheel ABS disc/drum brakes are optional.
 We deliberately tried the rear ABS on a straight, flat, dry road for several maximum-g stops with no load and no passengers, and it worked well, keeping the unladen, light-in-the-rear pickup straight and coming to crisp stops four times in a row without locking the rear wheels.